HugoNikanor/yapigen/README-template.md

 more significant bits than that will most likely be removed.
 Integers in Javascript are weird).

+#### `standalone`
+Set of extra files to generate, which allows generation of a standalone project.
+Mostly used for simple tests, or as a jump-off point for new projects.

+Takes the following keywords, which each specify the target filename.

+- `eslint` - eslint configuration.
+- `package` - package.json.
+Also acts as reference for runtime dependencies.
+- `tsconfig` - tsconfig, allows project to build by itself.

 #### `string_formats`
 Extra [string formats](#string-formats).
 A mapping from names to format specifiers, where each specifier is an object with the following parameters: